rohan8771/Typing-Test-JS/README.md

 New functionalities added:
 -> A WPM calculator that calculates and renders WPM every 2 seconds -> A car which goes to the right as you type correctly.
 If you type wrong, it stops at the location where you made the first error (like in TypeRacer)
+-> A button which upon finishing the quote shows details about the quote

 Functionalities that I hope to add soon:
--> A button which upon finishing the quote can show details about the quote -> A log-in mechanism for users.
+-> A log-in mechanism for users.
 Each user can see their say 5 most recent WPMs and their all-time average WPM.
 -> A mechanism to choose which car will be displayed.